 Once the backdating is done, the list of surveyed employees on the affected segment can be checked on its dashboard, to verify that the user has been retroactively moved there.

 Backdating through an employee data upload

 It is also possible to backdate via an employee data upload.
-The system will backdate all the information that the file contains, so if not all information should be backdated, ensure to only keep the attribute columns and employees that do need backdating.
+The system will backdate all information that the file contains, so if not all information should be backdated, ensure to only keep the columns and employees that do need backdating.

 - Go to Administration > Employees

 - Click on the Import option